 If you are in Year 11 you can find out more information about your Post 16 choices by clicking on the Post 16 options link from the side menu.
 If you are interested in finding an apprenticeship you can easily access the website via Twitter @lincsapprentice - no need to register, just scroll down to find local opportunities.

 Remember to check out the careers notice boards for apprenticeships and other information (opposite the College notice boards) and the Careers Library, which is located within the main library.
+Due to Covid-19 the library cannot welcome student visitors, however you can still request information and publications via a member of staff who will obtain them for you.
 You can also access an excellent careers magazine by clicking on the link below.

 Careermag offers a complete guide to apprenticeships, courses and university opportunities along with useful articles offering education and career advice.